 Sciatica is an inflammation of the the longest nerve in the body- the sciatic nerve.
-The sciatic nerve runs from the spinal cord, across the buttock and hip area and down the back of each leg.
-Sciatica and sciatic nerve pain are actually secondary symptoms and indications of a problem in the lumbar region of your back placing pressure on the sciatic nerve.
+The sciatic nerve runs from the spinal cord, across the buttock and hip area, and down the back of each leg.
+Sciatica and sciatic nerve pain are secondary symptoms and indications of a problem in the lumbar region of your back, which places pressure on the sciatic nerve.

 WHAT CAUSES THE PAIN OR NUMBNESS?

 The pain is a direct result of compression on the nerve roots in the lower back.
 Sciatica can also be referred to as radiculopathy, the medical term used to describe pain, numbness, tingling, and weakness in the arms or legs caused by a nerve root problem.

 Second to the common cold, problems caused by sciatica and sciatica nerve pain are the most frequent cause of lost work days in adults under 45.

 Your spine specialist will start with your medical history and assess the start of your nerve pain.
 He will also ask about the location of your pain.
 Is it in your lower back or buttocks, or does it radiate down one or both legs?